ajmyyra/telltale/README.md

 ```

 Pod spec contains specialised nodeSelector, so you don't accidentally put this into your production environment.
 Add label to your dev node by commanding `kubectl label nodes your-dev-node development=ohyes`.

-Did I mention not to run this with any production data?
-Cool.